DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 "In aeons past, three names bestowed, but only one deferred, Abandoned, lost, deceived; at last, I am the fractured Third."
 - Your next Spell targets all enemies.
+- If there is only one enemy, activate your next Spell thrice.
 - Exhaust.

 Cost: